dph01/lift-CRUDBasic/docs/blogpost.md

 The Ops snippet class for each entity lives in its own file, which lives in the snippet package.

-So, for our Event entity this is src/main/scala/code/snippet/EventOps.scala.
+For our Event entity this is src/main/scala/code/snippet/EventOps.scala.

 This class contains a single render method for each HTML template; the general structure being: